Pain Conditions Treated

 The treatments for fibromyalgia and MPS have some similarities, and by treating MPS you can help to reduce fibromyalgia pain.
 However, there are treatments for MPS that can exacerbate fibromyalgia symptoms.

 The first step to getting both MPS and fibromyalgia is finding a qualified physician who specializes in treating pain.
-Learn more about myofascial pain treatment options without surgery offered by our physician.

 What is fibromyalgia?